 Boston Film—from Hollywood Classics to Modern Indies

-In addition, the Boston film community is overflowing with talented actors and crew, many of whom studied at the nationally-lauded programs of Emerson College; Massachusetts College of Art and Design; the School of the Museum of Fine Arts, Boston; Berklee College of Music, and Boston University.
-In fact, some of the students 7 Fluid Oz. has worked with have gone on to work on major productions, including The Departed, The Dark Knight, The Simpsons Movie, The Colbert Report, High School Musical, and Cold Case.
+Boston's film community is overflowing with talented actors and crew, many of whom studied at the nationally-lauded programs of Emerson College; Massachusetts College of Art and Design; School of the Museum of Fine Arts, Boston; Berklee College of Music, and Boston University.
+In fact, some of the local cast and crew that 7 Fluid Oz. has worked with have gone on to work on major productions, including The Fighter, The Dark Knight, The Simpsons Movie, Reading Rainbow, Face Off, and 30 Rock.

 A Brief History of Boston Film